 Technische Universität Berlin’s Techno-Club is specifically for female school students.
 In the club they learn about study programs and fields that are typically considered male domains.
 Further, they receive assistance choosing a study program.
 This particularly applies to STEM subjects: science, technology, engineering, and mathematics.

-Female students interested in research can receive support in the project “proScience” (only in German).
+Female students interested in research can receive support in the project “proScience”.
 The project also offers additional courses they can take during their studies.
 The best final theses written by female graduates in the natural and technical sciences are recognized annually with the Clara von Simson Award (only in German).

 Gender and diversity are also the subject of research at Technische Universität Berlin.
 At the Center for Interdisciplinary Women’s and Gender Studies (ZIFG) students of any gender can participate in the certificate program “Gender Pro MINT” and learn how to implement gender and diversity skills in technology design, research projects, and planning processes.